Rhododendrons

 Rhododendron calendulaceum Flame azalea

-This plant is distributed in eastern United States, from Pennsylvania and Ohio southwards to Georgia and Alabama, with a stronghold in the Appalachian Mountains.
-Due to its gorgeous flowers, it is widely cultivated elsewhere.
+This plant is distributed in eastern United States, mainly in the Appalachian Mountains, from West Virginia southwards to Georgia and Alabama, with isolated populations in Ohio and Kentucky.
+Due to its gorgeous flowers, it is widely cultivated elsewhere, and naturalized plants may be observed as far north as New York and Massachusetts.

 These flame azalea in Maudsley State Park, Massachusetts, are escapes from earlier cultivation.
 (Photos copyright © by Kaj Halberg)

-Bell rhododendron, Ghunsa Valley, eastern Nepal.
+Rhododendron campanulatum, Ghunsa Valley, eastern Nepal.
+In the lower picture, numerous rain drops cling to the flowers.
 (Photos copyright © by Kaj Halberg)

-One characteristic of bell rhododendron is the egg-shaped leaves with a rusty-coloured layer of hairs on the underside.
+One characteristic of Rhododendron campanulatum is the egg-shaped leaves with a rusty-coloured layer of hairs on the underside. – Ghunsa Valley.
 (Photo copyright © by Kaj Halberg)

 Rhododendron campylocarpum

-A very common plant, distributed from eastern Nepal eastwards to south-western China, at altitudes between 3,000 and 4,000 m.
-In places, it brightens large tracts of forest with its beautiful pale-yellow inflorescences.
+This shrub, to 3 m tall, is very common from eastern Nepal eastwards to south-western China, at altitudes between 3,000 and 4,000 m.
+In places, it brightens large tracts of forest with its beautiful pale yellow inflorescences.

 Rhododendron campylocarpum is very common in the Khumbu area, eastern Nepal, where these pictures were taken.
 (Photos copyright © by Kaj Halberg)